 The College of Southern Nevada (CSN) created the Alternative Scholarship for students that cannot qualify for federal aid due to US citizenship requirements (If you are a U.S. Citizen or eligible non-citizen, you must complete the correct school year Free Application for Federal Student Aid (FAFSA).
 U.S. citizenship is not required for admission at CSN and our doors remain open to all students who seek education and the opportunities it provides.
-Funding is limited and will be awarded on a first-come/first-serve basis.
+This scholarship is designated for DACA and undocumented students.
+The Financial Aid Department would like to alleviate the financial stress that may be felt as students try to achieve their educational goals, however, funding is limited and will be awarded on a first-come/first-serve basis.
 Once funds are exhausted, no additional students can be considered.

 Alternative Scholarship is available for the Fall & Spring semesters only.

 The scholarship award will be pro-rated based on compliant enrollment level.